 Conclusions

 If you are outfitting a heritage kitchen or bath, Graff's traditional collections may be just the ticket.
-Faucets suitable for a Victorian, Arts and Crafts, Art Deco. or Mid-Century Modern motifs are abundant.
+Faucets suitable for Victorian, Arts and Crafts, Art Deco, or Mid-Century Modern motifs are available.

 If your kitchen or bath is more modern, there are even more choices in Graff's contemporary collections.